🔪States Allowing Auto-Open Knives

 - Iowa

-- Kansas (since 2013)
+- Kansas

-- Kentucky (only with weapons license)
+- Kentucky (with weapons license)

-- Louisiana (effective August 1, 2018)
+- Louisiana

-- Maine (effective October 15, 2015)
+- Maine

 - Mississippi

-- Missouri (since 2012)
+- Missouri

 - Nebraska

-- New Hampshire (since 2010)
+- New Hampshire

-- North Carolina (concealed carry not recommended – see North Carolina Knife Laws)
+- North Carolina (concealed carry not recommended)

-- North Dakota (maximum blade length limitation of 5 inches)
+- North Dakota (max blade: 5 inches)

-- Oklahoma (effective November 1, 2015)
+- Oklahoma

 - Oregon